alexboia/WP-Trip-Summary/help/src/en_US/index.md

 # The Editor Component {#editor-component}

 <div class="abp01-help-section" markdown="1">
-The editing component allows editing the trip's technical summary, as well as uploading the GPX track.
+The editing component allows editing the trip's technical summary, as well as uploading the GPS track.
 Thus, it to is organized in two tabs, one for each category of information:

 - the technical summary details editing form;
-- the GPX track upload & preview area.
+- the GPS track upload & preview area.
 </div>

 ## The Editor Launcher